0ctoqus/Ayon/readme.md

 ![Alt text](Static/screen_cap.png?raw=true "Ayon screen")

 Currently it can connect to internet, get the weather and time.
-Next, Il be adding access to Gmail using OAuth2ForDevices from Google and a script to save unread mail to Google Drive.
+Next, Ill be adding access to Gmail using OAuth2ForDevices from Google and a script to save unread mail to Google Drive.

 ## Setup